 Please note, the above image is not an example of ArtResin specifically, but of HALS performance in general.

-ARTRESIN NON-YELLOWING TEST RESULTS CAN BE VIEWED HERE.
+ARTRESIN'S UV PROTECTION TEST RESULTS CAN BE VIEWED HERE.

 On top of all this, our new formula is also safe for home use when used as directed ( that is, in a well ventilated area ), it's self-leveling, it has a bubble release agent, it's an easy-to-use 1:1 mixing ratio, and it's a lot of FUN!!
 We worked with a chemist for 3 years to get this picky list of specs into one formula.
 We're excited about it because it's the product we were searching for for our own art purposes that didn't yet exist. ...Now it does!

 Do you want to learn more about epoxy resin and yellowing?
 Read our guides below: